-121. As discussed in risk scenario 1, the GM canola and Indian mustard are not expected to have greater toxicity or allergenicity for people or greater toxicity to desirable animals than non-GM canola or Indian mustard.
+125. As discussed in Risk Scenario 1, the GM canola and Indian mustard are not expected to have greater toxicity or allergenicity for people or greater toxicity to other desirable organisms than non-GM canola or Indian mustard.
 Similarly, in hybrids between the GM plants and sexually compatible plants, the genetic modifications would not increase toxicity or allergenicity.

-122. As discussed in risk scenario 2, the GM canola and Indian mustard are not expected to have greater competitiveness than non-GM canola or Indian mustard.
+126. As discussed in Risk Scenario 2, the GM canola and Indian mustard are not expected to have greater competitiveness than non-GM canola or Indian mustard.
 Similarly, in hybrids between the GM plants and sexually compatible plants, the genetic modifications would not increase ability to compete with other plants.